homeveg/nuctools/README.md

 ### Core scripts

    * ### aggregate_profile.pl
    Calculates aggregate profile of sequencing read density around genomic regions.
-As an input it utilze a tab-delimited text file or BED file with coordinates of genomic features (promoters, enhancers, chromatin domains, TF binding sites, etc), and the OCC files with continuous chromosome-wide occupancy (nucleosome occupancy, TF distribution, etc).
-Calculates normalized occupancy profiles for each of the features, as well as the aggregate profile representing the average occupancy centred at the middle of the feature
+As an input it utilzes a tab-delimited text file or BED file with coordinates of genomic features (promoters, enhancers, chromatin domains, TF binding sites, etc), and the OCC files with continuous chromosome-wide occupancy (nucleosome occupancy, TF distribution, etc).
+Calculates normalized occupancy profiles for each of the features, as well as the aggregate profile representing the average occupancy centered at the middle of the feature

         $ perl -w aggregate_profile.pl --input=<in.occ.gz> --regions=<annotations.txt> [--expression=<gene_expression.rpkm>] \
         --aligned=<output.aligned.tab.gz> --average_aligned=<output.aggregare.txt> \